ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 *Figure 4: Breakdown of ASF Burst InSAR naming scheme.*

 ### Image Files
-# TODO: New Story Map

 All of the main InSAR product files are 32-bit floating-point single-band GeoTIFFs.
-To learn more about the rasters included in the product package, refer to the [Exploring Sentinel-1 InSAR StoryMap](https://storymaps.arcgis.com/stories/8be186e4125741518118d0102e6835e5 "Exploring Sentinel-1 InSAR StoryMap https://arcg.is/11DaW90" ){target=_blank} tutorial.

 - The *coherence* file pixel values range from 0.0 to 1.0, with 0.0 being completely non-coherent and 1.0 being perfectly coherent.
 - The *unwrapped phase* file shows the results of the phase unwrapping process.
 Negative values indicate movement towards the sensor, and positive values indicate movement away from the sensor.
 This is the main interferogram output.